Try Pilates For Your Back Pain - Strengthen Your Core For A Healthy Back

 And by doing this you'll be on your way to a stronger core, a more flexible body, better posture and spinal alignment, and less back pain.

-Pilates has been found to be good for people with back pain in various scientific studies.
+And the good news for us is that Pilates has also been found to be a good activity for people with back pain in various scientific studies.

-For example one such study took 60 people with chronic lower back pain that were taking pain medication and put them on an injury rehabilitation program.
+For example, one study in Brazil put 60 people with chronic lower back pain that were taking pain medication on to an injury rehabilitation program.

-However they split them into two groups with only one of these groups having a pilates program added to their rehabilitation treatment
+However, they split them into two groups, with one of these groups having a pilates program added to the usual rehabilitation treatment